philipperemy/tensorflow-phased-lstm/README.md

 # Phased LSTM: Accelerating Recurrent Network Training for Long or Event-based Sequences (NIPS 2016)

-Work in progress (will be fully available in a few weeks).
-Please star it to see the evolution!

 <div align="center">
   <img src="https://www.tensorflow.org/images/tf_logo_transp.png" width="200"><br><br>
 </div>